storyprotocol/documentation/reference/Getting Started/api-introduction.md

 ## Rate Limit

 The above public API key will give you 1,000 requests/hr.
-We will be releasing an official process for giving out API keys with higher rates soon (last updated: 10/17), but if you'd like to get in contact now, please email [jacob@storyprotocol.xyz](mailto:jacob@storyprotocol.xyz)